lmanini/headers-unfoldable/README.md

 Generate perfect code headers every time.

+⚠️ This is an exact copy of [t11s's tool](https://github.com/transmissions11/headers) - I just didn't like that when collapsing the whole file the headers are folded as wellg

 ## Build

 You need Rust and Cargo installed on your machine.
 See the installation guide